 - 1% of the world’s fish species

 Umm… ultra-interesting!!!
 Let’s not expand this article more; nonetheless, we can’t resist ourselves from proudly mentioning something here Socio-cultural diversity is as important and talked-about as the nation’s natural/geographical diversity.
 Many castes, ethnic groups, a number of languages, customs & traditions all the more and above all, it’s we people that rock!
 How?
 Of course, by falling divided but standing united as ever.
-It’s our NO NO NO for fragmentation of Nepal and Nepalese!!!

 Pashupatinath stands as the most important Hindu temple for the followers of Lord Shiva, in the very city where Swoyambhunath is respected and visited by Buddhists and Hindus as well.
 Besides, people following Islam, Christianity, Kirant, Sikhism, etc. also dwell in this country with feelings of mutual cooperation, harmony, religious tolerance and ‘Unity in Diversity’.

-Hundreds of thousands of tourists from around the globe don’t visit this diiiiiiiverse land just so!
+Thousands of tourists from all around the globe don’t visit this diverseness land just so!
 Big national campaigns like Visit Nepal 1998 and the most recent one, Nepal Tourism Year 2011 haven’t tasted the success of meeting their target without any cause!
 Let’s try to let know of Nepal’s diversity (both natural and socio-cultural) to as many people in the world as we can.
 We don’t need to be an ambassador or government official or tourism entrepreneur or a big name to do that.
 Whoa!
 It might have taken minutes for you to read all these.
 But you know what?
 We’re very sorry for using so less photos and information.
-‘Less’ yes, coz it is as if attempting to do the sea-diving by an inexpert swimmer by doing the way this topic ‘Nepal’s natural diversity’ has been explained on this blog.
+‘Less’ yes, cause it is as if attempting to do the sea-diving by an inexpert swimmer by doing the way this topic ‘Nepal’s natural diversity’ has been explained on this blog.
 We are really much happy that you could stay for such a long time reading our words.
 We can’t thank you enough for that!
 How everything has seemed to be flowing with all our emotions!
 You will understand this because you too love Nepal and if you’re a Nepali, you too feel proud to be a Nepali, as much as we do.
 Until we bring you our next thing, it’s ciao from Ace the Himalaya.